graphql-compose/graphql-compose/docs/04-api-reference/README.md

 This is `GraphQLSchema` builder.
 - creates `Query` and `Mutation` types
 - provide `buildSchema()` method for obtaining `GraphQLSchema`
-- traverse by type tree and converts relations to field configs
 - remove types without fields

 ```js